top of page

 image.png

-2024 OJA Golf - TBA
+2025 OJA Golf - TBA

+The last Golf event to take place was held at the Waterlooville Golf Club on Thursday 5th October 2023.
+Due to a lack of interest, it was not held in 2024, and we plan, subject to demand, to hold the next event in October 2025.
 The sad demise of the College in terms of bricks and mortar doesn’t mean an end to the many happy memories many still harbour.
 The golf day is an opportunity to meet old friends and swap stories.

 2023 OJA golf report